tavindotson/semaphore/README.md

 ## Warning

 This repo is not optimized for anyone to use; I hardcoded some SSH public keys and user names.
 I will update it in the future to be more usable.
+It will change dramatically over time.

 `./playbooks_localhost` folder should for for anyone.